flor2723/fta-Catalytics/README.md

 ## Prerequisites

 * An active Azure subscription.
+* An active DevOps account to use the Azure pipelines to deploy the resources.
 * No **Azure Policies** preventing creation of **Storage accounts** or **Event Hub** namespaces.
 Azure Synapse will deploy a managed Storage account when it is created.
 *